 This is yet another Irish Celtic symbol that references three distinct points (likely alluding to the holy trinity: the Father, the Son, and the Holy Spirit).

 According to studies, the Triskele is one of the oldest symbols known in Irish tradition.
 Authentic examples of this ancient artwork can be seen at Newgrange prehistoric monument in County Meath.

 The name derived from the Greek word “Triskeles,” meaning “three legs.”
 Other than the holy trinity, some suggest this design alludes life-death-rebirth or body-mind-spirit.

 5. The Awen (the Three Rays of Light) – essence

-This is a Celtic symbol that can often be observed in ancient Irish tradition.
+This is one of the Gaelic symbols that can often be observed in ancient Irish tradition.
 The word Awen means “essence” or “inspiration.”

 Like many symbols in Irish Celtic tradition, it offers an illustration with three key components.